 Multiage educational practices are grounded in a philosophy that holds that every child can learn and has the right to do so at their own pace.
 We strongly believe that learning is a continuum process rather than a series of steps.
 By purposefully structuring a class to include a span of ages and to take advantage of the resulting diversity, an atmosphere of nurturing is created rather than one of competition.
-The teacher finds himself or herself supporting each individual child as to their own complex set of needs rather than trying to lead a group of students to complete an age-based step.
-See a Multiage Education website for more specific information about this teaching method.
+The teacher finds themselves supporting each individual child as to their own complex set of needs rather than trying to lead a group of students to complete an age-based step.